alkimiadev/youtube_censorship/README.md

    - Examine the potential legal and ethical concerns arising from predatory DMCA takedowns and opaque moderation practices.
    - Explore whether YouTube’s actions align with local and international regulations.

-By gathering evidence, fostering collaboration, and advocating for systemic change, this repository aims to drive meaningful improvements in YouTube’s moderation practices, benefiting creators, users, and the wider online community.

 ## How to Submit an Issue

 If you’ve encountered moderation issues on YouTube or its community forums, we welcome your report.
 Whether it’s a shadow ban, comment removal, DMCA takedown, account suspension, or something not listed here your input helps us document and analyze these systemic problems.